google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 While academic writing is formal, it should not be overly complicated.

-Writers should strike a balance between formality and accessibility, ensuring their work is understandable to a broader audience without losing its scholarly rigor.
+Writers should strike a balance between formality and accessibility, ensuring their work is both understandable to a broader audience and retains its scholarly rigor.

 FAQs